 If you call the emergency services and provide your location, the operator should be able to tell you where your nearest defibrillator is, if there’s one in reach and give you the code to access it.
 That’s only if they’ve been informed about its location though.
 There are also a couple of other databases that we recommend for you.

-We’ve been advocates of the GoodSAM app for a while now, frequently spreading the word on our social media pages.
+We’ve also been advocates of the GoodSAM app for a while now, frequently spreading the word on our social media pages.
 We’ve also added defibrillators to the database as and when we find ones that aren’t already on it.
 It’s great because you can add photos too!

 Anyone can sign up as an ‘Alerter’ to ask for help in an emergency from a ‘Responder’.
 We’d encourage anyone with a valid First Aid qualification to register as a Responder.
 Both versions of the App allow you to locate your nearest defibrillator and also add new ones.
 Great stuff!